azure-contrib/AzureStickySessions/readme.md

 ## How it works

+Web traffic is proxied through a role which adds a cookie to the HTTP response.
+On subsequent requests this cookie is used to route the request back to the same server.

 In the solution are three projects.

 * __Two10.Azure.Arr.Cloud__ The Cloud project which will deploy the solution to Azure.